HebaruSan/AtomicTech-Inc.-Junkyards/README.md

 The Xenon-O-Tron that uses the Convert-O-Tron 125 to convert intake air to Multipurpose Propellant, Xenon Gas, and Oxidizer.

 1.875m Xenon Tank from MissingHistory by Snark.
+Redistributed under the CC-BY-NC-SA 4.0 LICENSE.

 A Vernor variant, named AT-NTRO Advanced RCS Engine, that runs on multipurpose propellant.

 Modified Greenhouse Parts from PSA-Greenhouse.
 Redistributed under the GPLv3 LICENSE.

+Modified Palici and Stowaway Parts from MissingHistory by Snark.
+Redistributed under the CC-BY-NC-SA 4.0 LICENSE.

 **Download Instructions**